okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Your OIN Integrations instruction updates

-TThe instructions on how to submit your OIN integration have been updated on the **Your OIN Integrations** page of the Admin Console in Developer Edition orgs. <!--OKTA-734095-->
+The instructions on how to submit your OIN integration have been updated on the **Your OIN Integrations** page of the Admin Console in Developer Edition orgs. <!--OKTA-734095-->

 #### SCIM 2.0 endpoint call update for user ResourceType requirements